Characterizing the Degree-Kirchhoff, Gutman, and Schultz Indices in Pentagonal Cylinders and M\"{o}bius Chains: Abstract

 \section{Abstract}

-The degree-Kirchhoff index of a graph is given by the sum of inverses of non-zero eigenvalues of the normalized Laplacian matrix of the graph multiplied with the total degree of the graph.
-Explicit formulas for the degree-Kirchhoff index of various types of cylinder chain and M\"{o}bius chain have been obtained by many researchers in the recent past.
-In the present paper, we obtain closed-form formulas for the degree-Kirchhoff index of pentagonal cylinder/ M\"{o}bius chain.
-Also we find here the Gutman index and the Schultz index for those graphs.
+The degree-Kirchhoff index of a connected graph is defined as the sum of the reciprocals of the non-zero eigenvalues of the normalized Laplacian matrix, each multiplied by the graph's total degree.
+Several studies have recently obtained explicit formulations for the degree-Kirchhoff index of various kinds of class graphs.
+This paper presents closed-form formulas for the degree-Kirchhoff index of pentagonal cylinders and M\"{o}bius chains.
+Additionally, we calculate the Gutman index and Schultz index for these graphs.

-MSC (2020): Primary: 05C09,05C12; Secondary: 05C50.
+MSC (2020): Primary: 05C09, 05C12; Secondary: 05C50.

 \textit{Keywords.} Pentagonal chain, Cylinder chain, M\"{o}bius chain, Degree-Kirchhoff index, Kemeny’s constant, Schultz index, Gutman index.